 Any significant failure of IT systems would affect our ability to trade.
 The Company ensures that the organisation appropriately manages the IT risk across security, availability, performance and compliance.
-These risks are monitored through dedicated governance reviews, regular tests and annual audits from a number of independent organisations, all of which is reported to the Audit Committee.
-The Company continues to invest significantly in IT development and deployed a new system during the previous financial year which is proving to be a firm foundation for future growth and enhanced controls and security.
+These risks are monitored through dedicated governance reviews, regular tests and annual audits from a number of independent organisations, all of which are reported to the Audit Committee.
+The Company continues to invest in IT development to provide a firm foundation for future growth alongside enhanced controls and security.